hashicorp/design-system/website/docs/patterns/form-patterns/partials/specifications/anatomy.md

 ## Anatomy

-Elements and content within a form is variable, but can be broken down into sections that correspond with different types of content.
+Elements and content within a form are variable but can be broken down into sections that correspond with different types of content.

 **Form:** the exterior container that wraps other form elements and sections.
-The form (semantic `<form>`) handles the logic and submission actions for the data being collected.
+The form (`<form>`) handles the logic and submission actions for the collected data.

-**Text:** titles, headlines, descriptions, and supporting content that describe the content of the form holistically or specific sections within a form.
-Semantically, text elements are wrapped in a `<legend>` element.
+**Text:** titles, headlines, descriptions, and supporting content that further describe the content of the form or specific sections within a form.
+Typically text elements are wrapped in a `<legend>`.

-**Fields:** an array of one or more fields which can be any input type; text input, toggle, radio, textarea, or any other Form component published in the Helios Design System.
+**Fields:** an array of one or more fields which can be any input type; text input, toggle, radio, textarea, or any other Helios Form component.

-**Actions:** responsible for submitting the form or giving the user an escape hatch to cancel, clear the form, or "go back."
+**Actions:** responsible for submitting the form or giving the user a method to cancel, clear the form, or "go back."

 ### Sections